wullm/swiftsim/doc/RTD/source/Neutrinos/index.rst

 The implementation of the :math:`\delta f` method in SWIFT assumes a specific method for generating the initial neutrino momenta (see below).
+This makes it possible to reproduce the initial momentum when it is needed without increasing the memory footprint of the neutrino particles.
 If perturbed initial conditions are not needed, the initial momenta can be generated internally by specifying ``Neutrino:generate_ics`` in the parameter file.
 This will assign ``PartType6`` particles to each